ilGhera/wc-exporter-for-danea/readme.txt

 * (Premium) Multiselect for exporting orders with different statuses
 * Option to deactivate fiscal code outside Italy
-* Generic recipient code suggested in case of empty fields
+* Generic recipient code used in case of empty fields

 == Installation ==